 3. Will the bank pay for the whole bike or scooter?

 Different banks offer different margins of finance.
 While some may offer you only 80% margin, do not be surprised when you get 90% covered as well.
 It is essential to note that most top banks will offer you the full cost of your new vehicle, including other costs such as insurance and accessories.

-- Is it essential to take a personal accident insurance when riding a two wheeler?
+4. Is it essential to take a personal accident insurance when riding a two-wheeler?

-Absolutely yes, since riding a two wheeler has a lot in stake against riding a closed four-wheeler.
+Absolutely yes, since riding a two-wheeler has a lot at stake against riding a closed four-wheeler.

-- Can I pay the full loan repayment, before the tenure for the loan ends?
+5. Can I pay the full loan repayment before the tenure for the loan ends?

 Yes, sure you can.
 You might be charged a nominal pre-payment charge for the same.

 6. Will I be allowed to choose between MLCR and base rates?

 The bank's terms and conditions on the same actually, rule over that.
 However, different banks will give you different numbers, resulting differently.
 So, to be absolutely sure, refer to their product brochure or literature.